-Sufficient, Sustainable Livelihood for All conveys ELCA teaching that economic activity is a means through which God's will is served for the thriving and well-being of humankind and the care of the earth.
+Sufficient, Sustainable Livelihood for All conveys ELCA teaching that economic activity is a means through which God's will is served for the well-being of humankind and the care of the earth.
 It recognizes that even though sin distorts human activity, we are called to practice economic activity justly and with special concern for those who live in poverty.

 Follow these links to find resources for understanding this social statement: